teachingaway/teachingaway.github.io/_posts/2014-01-01-raising-capital-for-startups-seed-round.md

 # How Much to Raise and at What Valuation?

-[What’s the right amount of seed money to raise?](http://cdixon.org/2009/12/28/whats-the-right-amount-of-seed-money-to-raise/) [*Chris Dixon*](https://twitter.com/cdixon), 2009.
+[What’s the Right Amount of Seed Money to Raise?](http://cdixon.org/2009/12/28/whats-the-right-amount-of-seed-money-to-raise/) [*Chris Dixon*](https://twitter.com/cdixon), 2009.
 Raise "enough to get your startup to an accretive milestone plus some fudge factor.
 ‘Accretive milestone’ is a fancy way of saying getting your company to a point at which you can raise money at a higher valuation."

 [Why Startups Should Raise Money at the Top End of Normal](http://www.bothsidesofthetable.com/2011/06/05/why-startups-should-raise-money-at-the-top-end-of-normal/). [*Mark Suster*](https://twitter.com/msuster), 2011.
 Reach for a strong valuation, but reach too far and you might can get burned by the dreaded down round.
 "Most investors won’t want to go through the brain damage of doing a ‘down round,’ which creates tension between them and early investors.